 The members of APPJAG choose the eventual winners in each category from the Nominees chosen by the jazz selection panel, co-chaired by Michael Connarty MP and Lord Colwyn.

-The winners are announced at the annual Parliamentary Jazz Awards held at the House of Commons.
+The winners are announced at the annual Parliamentary Jazz Awards held each May at the House of Commons.